-Logo © EPA
+Logo courtesy of EPA

-In November, the Environmental Protection Agency and the U.S. Army Corps of Engineers proposed a rule to redefine "Waters of the United States” under the Clean Water Act.
+In November, the U.S. Environmental Protection Agency and the U.S. Army Corps of Engineers proposed a rule to redefine "Waters of the United States” under the Clean Water Act.

 The action aims to bring federal jurisdiction in line with the Supreme Court’s 2023 Sackett v.
 EPA decision, which ruled that only “relatively permanent” wetlands with a continuous surface connection to navigable waters applied to the Clean Water Act.